cloudflare/cloudflare-docs/content/cloudflare-one/insights/dex/notifications.md

 ### SLO

-The [service-level objective (SLO)](https://sre.google/workbook/alerting-on-slos/) is defined as (x / y) * 100 where x = the number of good events and y = the number of valid events for a given time period.

-Cloudflare computes the SLO over both a short time period (five minutes) and a long time period (one hour).
-This ensures that you are quickly alerted when an outage is detected within a short window, while simultaneously preventing too many false positives since the long window must also be triggered.
+A service-level objective (SLO) is defined as (x / y) * 100 where x = the number of good events and y = the number of valid events for a given time period.
+When you set an SLO value, Cloudflare determines the rate at which bad events are allowed to occur over time, known as the burn rate.
+We use the multi-window, multi-burn rate approach described in [Section 6 of Alerting on SLOs](https://sre.google/workbook/alerting-on-slos/) to alert when bad events are occurring more frequently than the allowed burn rate.
+We look at both a short time period (five minutes) and a long time period (one hour) -- this ensures that you are quickly alerted when an outage is detected within a short window, while simultaneously preventing too many false positives since the long window must also be triggered.